Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/8-concerning-persons-godhead.md

 > Romans 11:36
 > For of him, and through him, and for him, are all things.

-The other two persons have the Godhead, or the whole divine essence, of the Father by communication: namely, the Son and the holy Ghost.
+The other two persons have the Godhead, or the whole divine essence, of the Father by communication: namely, the Son and the Holy Ghost.

 The Son is the second person, begotten of the Father from all eternity.